 His research interests are in operating systems, storage, security, and concurrency.

-Gurbinder Gill is a software engineer and member of Katana Graph's founding team.
+Gurbinder Gill is a senior software engineer and member of Katana Graph's founding team.
 Gurbinder is a recent Ph.D. graduate from the University of Texas at Austin, and a recent intern at Microsoft Research (Redmond), Facebook, and VMware.
 His Ph.D. research focused on graph analytics and efficient distributed runtime systems and his work has appeared at PLDI, VLDB, ASPLOS, IPDPS, PPoPP, and PACT.

 Donald Nguyen is Principal Engineer at Katana Graph.
 He has deep experience leading projects at several technology startups.
 He received his PhD in Computer Science from UT Austin where his research focused on efficient parallel runtime systems, and his work has appeared at PLDI, SOSP and ASPLOS.